gizemdogafiliz/aerial-robotics/README.md

 ## Acknowledgments

-This repository is the result of work I carried out as a student on the *Aerial Robotics Laboratory* module of the *Advanced Topics in Automation and Control Engineering* course (a.y.
+This repository is the result of work I carried out as a student on the *Aerial Robotics - Advanced Topics in Automation and Control Engineering* course (a.y.
 2025–26).
 All intellectual credit for the lab design, the course material, the `tk3lab` Docker image, and the `telekyb3` software framework belongs to: